 In case something unfortunate happens to the insured, the life insurance will provide money directly to the beneficiaries.
 A life insurance doesn’t only provide protection, but also is a form of financial planning, as the beneficiaries could use the money for:

 Certain types of life insurance may provide benefits for you and your family while you are still living.
-Some policies will offer a payout upon maturity or when surrendering.
+Some life insurance policy options will offer a payout upon maturity or when surrendering.
 Different types of life insurance are priced differing rates.

 In general, life insurance is divided into three broad categories:

 Term Life Insuranceoffers coverage for a chosen period.
 This type of life insurance only offers the insured payout to the beneficiary upon the death of the insured within the chosen period.
 The policy will lapse if the policyholder stops paying insurance premiums.
 Term life insurance is comparatively more affordable, as it doesn’t offer any maturity payout.

 A term life insurance is an ideal choice for those who need to protect their family from financial risks over a specific period of time, such as during loan repayment.